Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Methods

 \subsubsection{The Hyperparameters}

 The hyperparameters of interest are the number of replicas, the number of steps per episode, and the temperature schedule type.
 In particular, the notion of a ``step'' is equivalent to the local update.
-Table~\ref{table:pt_hyperparameters} shows the configuration space.
-We use Optuna~\cite{akiba2019optuna}, a hyperparameter optimization framework, to search for the best configuration, which uniformly samples the number of replicas from the interval $[2, 7]$, the steps per episode from the log-uniform distributed interval [500, 10,000], and the schedule type from the set \{uniform, inverse-linear\}.
-Of note, Ref.~\cite{rozada2019effects} shows competitive performance of the inverse-linear temperature distribution on hard Ising problems compared to other, more sophisticated temperature-setting methods.
+Table~\ref{table:pt_hyperparameters} shows the hyperparameter values used for the PTIC experiments, which were chosen such that all problems were solvable by each of the three algorithms.
+Of note, Ref.~\cite{rozada2019effects} shows competitive performance of the inverse-linear temperature distribution on hard Ising problems compared with other, more sophisticated temperature-setting methods.
 Some of these methods (e.g., the energy method in Ref.~\cite{hukushima1999domain}) do not necessarily work on the PTIC framework due to its not requiring MH updates to be performed at each step.

-The hyperparameter optimization (HPO) is performed over 18 instances randomly sampled from the entire set of 94 problem instances.
-The other 76 instances are used for validation after the HPO.
-The criterion for the HPO is the mean ITS over the 18 instances.
-The column labelled ``Selected parameter'' in Table~\ref{table:pt_hyperparameters} shows the best parameter configuration found using Optuna.

-In addition to the parameter configuration found using Optuna, we use a temperature scheduling algorithm to look for a temperature schedule that leads to more-balanced replica-exchange rates.
-According to Ref.~\cite{kofke2002acceptance}, uniform replica-exchange rates maximize information transfer along the chain of replicas by ensuring that solutions move uniformly across all replicas.
-Inspired by this idea, we propose an algorithm to reduce the deviation of the replica-exchange rates, for which the pseudocode is presented in Sec.~\ref{apx:temperature_setting_algorithm} of the appendix.
-The final temperature schedule is [1.0, 0.6, 0.25, 0.18, 0.14, 0.12, 0.1] after running the algorithm using the inverse-linear temperature schedule as the input.